lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 If your project does not create branches, you can skip this step.

-For Read The Docs to see your new branch, a build needs to be triggered.
-A trivial change to any file in your project's /docs/ directory on your newly minted branch is sufficient to build and activate your project's new branch on Read The Docs.
+For Read The Docs to see your new branch, trigger a build to force RTD to run an update.
+Use a trivial change to any file in your project's ``/docs/`` directory on your newly minted branch to trigger a build and activate your project's new branch on Read The Docs.
 This will create a new selectable version in the bottom right corner of your project's Read The Docs page.
 Once all projects have branched the process to release the documentation (that is to change the default landing point of your docs from /latest/ to /branchname/) is to change the default-version in the jenkins job config as follows: